Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Introduction

-The first contribution of this paper is to study the existence and uniqueness of a pure-strategy equilibrium.
-Directly computing the mutual best-response approach is daunting because the space of mixed strategies is high-dimensional.
-We overcome this difficulty by introducing a particularly simple class of strategies called \emph{uniform strategies}, under which effort levels are always equal across battles.
-Consider a \emph{restricted game} in which both contestants are \emph{required} to adopt uniform strategies. \autoref{lem:Uniform Strategy} shows that, if an equilibrium exists in this restricted game, it is also an equilibrium in the original game; moreover, all equilibria in the original game involve both players using uniform strategies.
-It then remains to show that, under a sufficient condition we introduce, a pure-strategy equilibrium exists uniquely in the restricted game.
+We first construct a strategically equivalent \emph{linear-cost} game and introduce \emph{uniform strategies}, under which effort is equal across battles.
+We then consider a \emph{restricted game} in which both contestants are \emph{required} to adopt uniform strategies. \autoref{lem:Uniform Strategy} shows that, if an equilibrium exists in this restricted game, it is also an equilibrium in the linear-cost game; moreover, all equilibria in the linear-cost game involve both players using uniform strategies.
+It remains to show that, under the sufficient condition we introduce, a pure-strategy equilibrium exists uniquely in the restricted game.

-Within the restricted game, another challenge remains: although first-order conditions admit a unique solution, the solution might not be an equilibrium.
-This issue stems from the absence of global concavity in the payoff function.
-A zero derivative could correspond to a local minimum or a local maximum but not global optimum.
-We therefore need to verify that the strategy profile derived from the first-order conditions constitutes mutual best responses.
-Fixing the opponent’s strategy, we can compute the first-order derivative of the payoff function and construct an auxiliary function that is \emph{sign-equivalent} to the derivative.
-We show that, under the sufficient condition we impose, this auxiliary function is \emph{monotonically decreasing}.
-This ensures that, fixing the opponent’s strategy, the first-order derivative is positive initially and then becomes negative, with a unique zero point.
+Within the restricted game, the first-order conditions admit a unique solution (\autoref{claim:equilibrium}), but it might not be an equilibrium.
+Fixing the opponent’s strategy, verifying that one's strategy constitutes a global optimum, rather than a local extremum, is nontrivial due to the absence of global concavity.
+To resolve this issue, we compute the first-order derivative of the payoff function and construct a \emph{sign-equivalent} auxiliary function, which is proven to be \emph{monotonically decreasing} under the sufficient condition.
+Hence, the payoff function is single-peaked, which ensures that the solution to the first-order conditions is a pure-strategy equilibrium.